LivelyCarpet87/JavaLikeRockstar/README.md

 >Adam.listen()

-Reads .nextln and sets input to value of Sting and int of Adam
+Reads .nextln and sets input to value of Sting and float of Adam

+##7.
+Boolean Operators:

+>Adam.and(boolean b) Adam.and(Eve) Adam.or(boolean b) Adam.or(Eve) Adam.nor(boolean b) Adam.nor(Eve)

+Does the operations with boolean value of Adam and that of inputed object or inputed boolean

+## 8. Defining boolean values for objects

+> Adam.is_true() the_cake.is_a_lie() the_cakes.are_lies() the_cakes.were_lies() Tommy.is_no("fun")

+Sets the boolean value of the Rockstar object like defined in Rockstar Specs.
+Above are some special cases. **Most methods** support adding a string input (which is ignored) to make code read better without comments.
+This is done so if adding a string makes sense.

 # TODO:

-Add plurals
+Add more plurals
-Add boolean
-Change to FLoat
+Support arrays more

+#Bugs and Suggestions

+Please open an issue if any error is spotted, or if something just doesn't seem to make sense.

 # Contact: